 The Committee Chairperson shall notify the Attorney General, the Chairman of the FTC, Representatives, and Participants of the time, place, and nature of each meeting and of the proposed agenda of each meeting to be held to carry out this Agreement.
 Additionally, the Chairperson shall provide for publication in the Federal Register of a notice of the time, place, and nature of each meeting.
 If a meeting is open, a Federal Register notice will be published reasonably in advance of the meeting.
 The Chairman may restrict attendance at meetings only on the grounds outlined by 44 CFR 332.5(c)(1)-(3).
 If a meeting is closed, a Federal Register notice will be published within ten days of the meeting and will include the reasons why the meeting is closed pursuant to 44 CFR 332.3(c)(2).

 The Chairperson shall establish the agenda for each meeting, be responsible for adherence to the agenda, and provide for a written summary or other record of each meeting and provide copies of transcripts or other records to FEMA, the Attorney General, the Chairman of the FTC, and all Participants.
-The Chair shall take necessary actions to protect from public disclosure any data discussed with or obtained from Participants which a Participant has identified as privileged and confidential in accordance with DPA sections 708(h)(3) and 705(e), or which qualifies for withholding under 44 CFR 332.5.
+The Chair shall take necessary actions to protect from public disclosure any data discussed with or obtained from Participants which a Participant has identified as a trade secret or as privileged and confidential in accordance with DPA sections 708(h)(3) and 705(e), or which qualifies for withholding under 44 CFR 332.5.

 The Chairperson, in his or her sole discretion and after consultation with the Committee Members, may also create one or more subcommittees subject to the same rules, regulations and requirements of the Committee and any other rules or requirements deemed necessary by the Chairperson, the Administrator, or the Attorney General, after consultation with the Chairman of the FTC.
 For instance, a subcommittee may be created specifically for the vertically integrated manufacture and distribution needs of a specific type of PPE.
 The subcommittees will meet only for the purposes specified in this Agreement and as provided for in writing by the Chairperson.
 They will report directly to the Committee regarding all actions taken by them, and any Plan of Action adopted by a subcommittee must be approved first by the Chairperson.
 The Chairperson may appoint a Subcommittee Chairperson for each subcommittee to preside over the subcommittee as a delegate of the Chairperson; however, the Chairperson retains ultimate responsibility for all subcommittees and for administerial and record keeping requirements of any meetings held by such subcommittees, including providing public notice as required of any meetings.